Automattic/wp-calypso/.github/ISSUE_TEMPLATE/gutenberg-plugin-upgrade.md

+---
+name: Gutenberg Plugin Upgrade
+about: Installing and activating a new version of the Gutenberg Plugin
+title: 'Gutenberg: [v#.#.#] plugin upgrade'
+labels: gutenberg-upgrade, [Type] Task
+assignees: ''

+---

 <!--
 IMPORTANT: When updating this template, please make sure both copies are kept the same!
 This ensures our upgrade helper bot is in sync with our manual template.
 Github template: https://github.com/Automattic/wp-calypso/blob/trunk/.github/ISSUE_TEMPLATE/gutenberg-plugin-upgrade.md